department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 <div class="va-introtext">

-TSGLI (also known as Servicemembers' Group Life Insurance Tramautic Injury Protection) provides automatic coverage to all eligible service members.
+TSGLI (also known as Servicemembers' Group Life Insurance Tramautic Injury Protection) provides short-term financial support to help eligible service members recover from a severe injury.
 If you were covered by SGLI and experienced a traumatic injury while serving in the military, find out how to file a claim for TSGLI or appeal a past decision.

 </div>